Chirality induced spin selectivity in chiral crystals: RESULTS AND DISCUSSION

-The distinct CISS effect that is characterized by the P$\rm _{S_z}$ value observed in chiral materials motivate us to explore their EMCA response.
+The spin polarization in CISS is commonly represented by the magnetoresistance ratio of transport measurements.
+We calculated the magnetoresistance directly and demonstrated that the magnetoresistance is more subtle than the spin polarization.
 We employed the same two-terminal model as in the spin polarization calculation above but introduced a magnetization along the z direction in both leads to mimic the effect of the magnetic field, as depicted in \textbf{Fig. 5a}.
 Inelastic scattering is taken into account by introducing a dephasing parameter $i\eta$ in the central region.
-This dephasing term breaking the current conservation is necessary to have nonzero magneto-resistance\cite{liu2021chirality}.
-The resulting I-V curve of RhSi is shown in \textbf{Fig. 5c}, where spin polarization in the transmission current leads to the UMR effect, i.e. $\rm I(V, M)\neq I(V,-M)$ in the system.
-But Onsager's reciprocal relation $\rm I(V, M)=-I(-V,-M)$ still holds showing that UMR is mainly caused by EMCA in the chiral conductors.
+This dephasing term breaking the current conservation is necessary to realize the magneto-resistance\cite{liu2021chirality}.
+The resulting I-V curve of RhSi is shown in \textbf{Fig. 5c}, where spin polarization in the transmission current leads to UMR, i.e. $\rm I(V, M)\neq I(V,-M)$ in the system.
+But Onsager's reciprocal relation $\rm G(V, M)=G(-V,-M)|_{V\rightarrow 0}$ still holds showing that UMR is mainly caused by EMCA in the chiral conductors.
 To characterize this UMR effect, the magneto-current ratio is defined as P$\rm _M=\frac{I(V, M)-I(V,-M)}{I(V, M)+I(V,-M)}$$\times$100\%\cite{Liu2023EMCA}. \textbf{Fig. 5d} displays the calculated P$\rm _M$ for RhSi.
-Additional results for other chiral compounds are presented in \textbf{Fig. S5}.
-We found that the P$\rm _M$ increases with the magnitude of the magnetization (M), as denoted by the spin-polarized DOS ratio $\Delta\Gamma/\Gamma$ (see Supplementary Information).
-Especially, at the maximal M ($\Delta\Gamma/\Gamma$=0.5), P$\rm _M$ first increases with bias and then decreases, exhibiting a peak value P$\rm _M=0.22\%$ around $V=\pm200$meV.
+We found that the P$\rm _M$ increases with the magnitude of the magnetization (M), as denoted by the spin-polarized DOS ratio $\Delta\Gamma/\Gamma$ (see Supplementary Information for definition of $\Delta\Gamma/\Gamma$).
+Especially, at the maximal M ($\Delta\Gamma/\Gamma$=0.5), P$\rm _M$ first increases with bias and then decreases, exhibiting a peak value P$\rm _M=0.22\%$ around $V=\pm200$ meV.
 Noteworthy, the magnitude of P$\rm _M$ is larger than the observed relative change of magneto-resistance due to EMCA in trigonal tellurium crystals\cite{rikken2019strong}, chiral magnet MnSi\cite{yokouchi2017electrical} and CoNi microhelices\cite{2018Maurenbrecher}, so we expect this effect is observable in RhSi.
-We also point out that although related, CISS is not identical to EMCA, and P$\rm _{S_z}$ is usually different from P$\rm _M$\cite{Liu2023EMCA} as shown in our calculation.
+We also point out that although related, P$\rm _{S_z}$ is usually different from P$\rm _M$\cite{Liu2023EMCA} as shown in our calculation.
+Fundamentally, spin polarization is related to chirality and SOC, while magnetoresistance further requires dephasing or dissipation.
 For example, RhSi has P$\rm _{S_z}\approx 0.7\%$ at Fermi energy but much smaller P$\rm _M<0.25\%$ in the whole bias range.
-Therefore, the detection of CISS via magneto transport will underestimate the spin polarization in chiral crystals.
+Therefore, detecting CISS via magneto-transport unnecessarily equals the induced spin polarization in chiral crystals.